Snowbirds: How to plan your sunny winter escape

 Prep your documents and plan for your return home

 Ensure that you have reviewed and understand all re-entry requirements before you depart and get your travel documents in order.
 Make sure your passport is up to date and won’t expire while you’re away.
 Need a new passport photo?
-BCAA offers passport photo services in our BCAA service locations and they’re free for BCAA Premier Members.
-Here’s some helpful info on the Canadian documents you’ll need to travel south.
+BCAA Members can save up to 50% on passport photo services in our BCAA Service Locations and BCAA Premier Members get one free set a year.
+Here’s some helpful info on the Canadian documents you’ll need.

-Tip: Bring printed and digital copies of all your travel documents.
-You can find more cross-border travel tips here.
+Pro tip: Bring printed and digital copies of all your travel documents.

 Check the Canadian government’s useful travel toolkit